I would never risk my credibility by saying, “you can use water based stains EXACTLY how you use oil based stains and achieve the same results.”

-And here are some of the key ones you should know:
+And here are three key ones you should know:

 THE FIX: In certain cases, this is a serious issue.
 Depending on the type and brand of water based stain you are using, as well as the species of wood being finished, there can be a high degree of grain rise that takes place, especially with dye stains.

 BUT…this grain rise effect can be controlled by following these simple steps: